 Srija has made a few hundreds pots or planters over the past year.
 These are already being used in plantation drives of her own school and nearby areas.
 She seeks to scale up the production so that nurseries across Telangana and further away can also move away from plastic bags.

-T-hub, a Hyderabad-based organisation that empowers startups and innovators to grow faster and drive transformative change, has come forward to evaluate her innovation for large scale production.
+T Works, a Hyderabad-based organisation that wants to create a "culture of hobbyists, makers, and innovators in India" has come forward to evaluate her idea for large scale production.
 They have designed a prototype of a machine that could speed up the work.

 “I have been making five to six planters every day by hand.
 But, with the machinery, I can increase production capacity and make 10,000 planters by July 2021,” said Srija.